Toxic Cyanobacteria in Zion

 Cyanobacteria growing along the river's edge in Zion.
 Note the bubbly texture and brown color.

-cyanobacteria that is green in color with a feathery texture
+Cyanobacteria that is yellow in color, with a vein-like appearance.

 Cyanobacteria growing along the river's bottom in Zion.
 Note the yellow color and vein appearance.